 “It might be a good service for educators, because it guides you to a place on the Compaq site that answers your question,” said Weeks.
 “That’s really good for those educators [who] aren’t technically-grounded.
 They can just ask a simple question, and Ask Compaq finds the place on the site that answers their question.”

 According to Adams, in terms of what users want and need for support, the telephone is still the medium of choice.
 “But vendors are playing the customer service game.
 They are trying to lure consumers to use the web, because the web is less expensive,” he said.

 Do remote diagnostics and self-help tools really work?
 Yes, Adams said, at least after the program has become established.

-“We have added layers of variables [to computer systems], so that now there is a tremendous amount of expertise needed to wade through the chaff to get to the real problem.
+Computer makers “have added layers of variables [to their systems],” he added, “so that now there is a tremendous amount of expertise needed to wade through the chaff to get to the real problem.
 But we have programs now that can look at 10,000 different variables.
 No person can do that.”

 Dell’s OpenManage Resolution Assistant